transportforcairo/wri-numo_access-analysis/README.md

  ## Repository Overview

- The repository is organised into the following folders.
+ The repository is organised into the following folders:
  ### code
 Scripts and edited software tools that comprises the data pipeline enabling accessibility modeling as per our methodology.
 Pipeline sequence is as follows:
 1. **Pre-processing**: Set of scripts to download and process data from online sources and prepare datasets for analysis.